karussell/map-companies/Readme.md

-# Map Service Providers
+# The Map Companies Map

-Overview gathered mainly from Wikipedia and Interweb with sources
+Overview gathered mainly from Wikipedia and Interweb

+Included if the company

+ * collects map data OR
+ * provides known Online Maps OR
+ * provides map services such as online/offline routing, geocoding or map tiles

+(these requirements are subject to change)

 [![Overview](./overview.png)](./overview.svg)